-Three Credits LA Examines the theory and practice of a major 20th-century art movement from its origins in DADA to more recent minimalist and structuralist works.
+Examines the theory and practice of a major 20th-century art movement from its origins in Dada and surrealism to more recent abstract expressionist, minimalist, and structuralist works.
 The course focuses on how experimental film and videos differ in form, technique, and content from the more traditional narrative and documentary movements.
-These works often break the rules of conventional Hollywood structure, often take abstract forms, often attempt to exteriorize the thoughts, or explore the nature of, film and video itself, or examine how the eye sees.
-The course explores how these films embody the theory of art movements such as DADA, surrealism, abstract expressionism, minimalism, and structuralism.
 The course examines the works of Marcel Duchamp, Luis Buñuel, Man Ray, Maya Deren, Kenneth Anger, James Broughton, the Whitney Brothers, Stan Brakhage, Michael Snow, and others.
+Fulfills Cinema Studies Minor requirement.